Nordfjordeid: Gravemound

-Located next to the old town street, where the shoreline used to reside lies a burial mound known as Rundehogjen.
+Located next to the old street, where the shoreline used to be, lies a burial mound known as Rundehogjen.
 It is the burial site of the Viking King Audbjørn of Firda.
-This is where the largest viking long ship ever discovered was unearthed; The Myklebust ship.
+This is where the largest viking long ship ever discovered was unearthed: the Myklebust Ship.
 The gravemound is located on the Myklebust farm, the oldest establishment in Nordfjordeid.

 Excavation was carried out in 1864 by Anders Lorange, however half the mound still remains unexplored.
 Today it is possible to visit the mound, and even walk on it.